Colonialism and Climate Change are inextricably linked, and its origins are seldom discussed, especially as we celebrate Thanksgiving as a nation.

 They help form a narrative that can provide meaning to history and allow us to derive lessons from it.
 The origin story of Thanksgiving highlights a long and enduring history of oppression and injustice; not to mention the beginnings of anthropogenic climate change in the Americas.
-As someone in the (predominantly whitewashed) environmental/climate field, I’ve been in rooms where social justice and human rights in addressing climate efforts have indeed been a central focus of many conversations.
+As someone in the (predominantly white-centric) environmental and climate field, I’ve been in rooms where social justice and human rights in addressing climate efforts have indeed been a central focus of many conversations.
 However, these conversations seldom reference the origin stories of how communities at the frontlines of the climate crisis got there in the first place.

 The success of colonialism rests on notions of power: power over ideas, livelihoods, communities, and cultural sovereignty.

 Colonialism facilitated our framework of capitalism that positions livelihoods and natural environments as inferior to profit; profits designed specifically to maintain white and male supremacy.
 Colonialism centers the Western narrative in the advancements of the modern era, while shedding ownership of generations of concentrated stealth and violence against minority communities and large diasporas today.
-If you are of South Asian descent, like us, you likely have experienced your own post-colonial hangover in the many forms it takes – colorism, misogyny, generational trauma, etc. We continue to “silence the silenced” when we ignore and undervalue these historical realities, the parts the oppressor played (and still plays), and the community knowledge and lived experiences that oppressed communities can share.
+If you are of South Asian descent, like me, you likely have experienced your own post-colonial hangover in the many forms it takes – colorism, misogyny, generational trauma, etc. We continue to “silence the silenced” when we ignore and undervalue these historical realities, the parts the oppressor played (and still plays), and the community knowledge and lived experiences that oppressed communities can share.

 So, let’s get back to the apocryphal story of Thanksgiving.